Dynasties, guarantees and ‘The Catch’: Cowboys and 49ers have a rich playoff history

 Jan.
 23, 1994 — NFC championship game

-Dallas Coach Jimmy Johnson pulled a Namath by guaranteeing, and then delivering, a win.
-Of course, it helped that he had Troy Aikman, who played with his trademark efficiency before suffering a concussion, and Emmitt Smith, who damaged the 49ers on the ground and through the air.
+Dallas Coach Jimmy Johnson pulled a Joe Namath by guaranteeing, and then delivering, a win.
+Of course, it helped that he had quarterback Troy Aikman, who played with his trademark efficiency before suffering a concussion, and Emmitt Smith, who damaged the 49ers on the ground and through the air.
 The Cowboys led 28-7 at halftime and, with the help of backup quarterback Bernie Kosar, cruised to a victory that more than justified their coach’s confidence.
 “I thought Johnson’s comments were insane,” 49ers star Jerry Rice said afterward.
 “But I guess they were accurate.”

 Final score: Cowboys 38, 49ers 21.
-Dallas moved on to a second straight Super Bowl matchup with Buffalo and repeated as champions with a 30-13 victory.
+Dallas moved on to a second straight Super Bowl matchup with Buffalo and repeated as champion with a 30-13 victory.

 Jan.
 17, 1993 — NFC championship game

 The 49ers were the most successful team of the 1980s, but the Cowboys served notice that a new NFC power had emerged.
-After a steady climb from a 1-15 record in 1989, the first season for Johnson and Aikman, Dallas took down an organization that had won four of the previous 11 Super Bowls.
+After a steady climb from a 1-15 record in 1989, the first season for Johnson and Aikman, Dallas overcame the franchise that had won four of the previous 11 Super Bowls.
 In wet and muddy conditions at San Francisco’s Candlestick Park, the Cowboys took advantage of four turnovers while committing none and getting stellar games from Aikman and Smith.
-“To be on the cusp, against a great team on their field, and then break through, was unbelievable,” Dallas’s Daryl Johnston would say years later.
+“To be on the cusp, against a great team on their field, and then break through was unbelievable,” Dallas’s Daryl Johnston would say years later.
 “That was the best game that group played.”

 Final score: Cowboys 30, 49ers 20.
 Dallas’s subsequent win over the Bills marked the first of three Super Bowl titles in a four-year stretch of dominance marred only by the near miss in 1995.